Ultimate Guide to Breadcrumbs Schema Markup Generator

 Step 2: Open the Generator and Select Breadcrumb Schema

 Navigate to the chosen generator tool.
-If the tool generates multiple types of schema, ensure you select the "Breadcrumb" or "BreadcrumbList" option.
+If the tool generates multiple types of schema, ensure you select the "Breadcrumb" or "BreadcrumbList

 Step 3: Input Your Breadcrumb Levels

 This is where you'll define the trail.
-Most generators will have fields for:
+You'll typically find fields for:

 - Name: e.g., "Homepage" or "Your Site Name"